 - Expenses paid by AJWS and subsidized by our donors:

-- International flight, accommodations, food and activities during international travel component in Kenya
+- International flight, accommodations, food and activities during international travel component in the Dominican Republic

 - Domestic flights, accommodations, food and activities for U.S.-based engagement events/trainings

 - Programmatic costs (e.g. AJWS curriculum, group medical supplies, trainings, etc.)

 - Expenses paid by fellows: